mliew21396/remote-work-u2/week-5/attr/README.md

 You want to give the `Greetings` class access to the `NameData` class methods using the attr methods.
 (Note: please do not use global variables or inheritance to do this, stick with applying the attr methods).

-Below is an illustration of this concept with two generic classes 'Emitter' and 'Reveiver'.  `Emitter` has some data we need and `Receiver` uses the data from `Emitter` and makes some modifications.
+Below is an illustration of this concept with two generic classes 'Emitter' and 'Receiver'.  `Emitter` has some data we need and `Receiver` uses the data from `Emitter` and makes some modifications.

 ```ruby
 class Emitter